-OPEN TO:10, 11, 12Full Year CoursePREREQUISITE:Drawing 1 or Visual CommunicationsCROSS CREDIT:Fine ArtsCollege credit may be available for this course.
+OPEN TO: 10, 11, 12Full Year CoursePREREQUISITE: Drawing and Design 1CROSS CREDIT: Fine ArtsCollege credit may be available for this course.

-This year long course (two semesters) combines the design skills of the artist with the technical production skills of the graphic designer to originate and produce graphic design.
-Students will utilize a combination of studio and computer generated design, culminating in a student portfolio.
+This year-long course (two semesters) combines the design skills of the artist with the technical production skills of the graphic designer to originate and produce graphic design.
+Students will utilize a combination of studio and computer-generated design, culminating in a student portfolio.
+Students will learn about the many kinds of graphic design, including but not limited to branding design, editorial design, and product design.
 The course revolves around post-secondary and industry standard format.